What is the Terminal Value?

 Step 2 – Calculate Terminal Value of the Stock (at the end of 2018) using the Perpetuity Growth method

 Step 3 – Calculate the Present Value of the TV

 Step 4 – Calculate the Enterprise Value and the Share Price

-Please note that in this example, Terminal value contribution towards Enterprise value is 78%!
+Please note that in this example, the Terminal value contribution towards Enterprise value is 78%!
 This is no exception.
-Generally you will note that it contributes between 60-80% of the total value.
+Generally, you will note that it contributes to 60-80% of the total value.

 Step 1 – Calculate the NPV of the Free Cash Flow to Firm for the explicit forecast period (2014-2018).
 Please refer to the above method, where we have already completed this step.

 Step 2 – Calculate Terminal Value of the Stock (at the end of 2018) using the Exit Multiple Method.
 Let us assume that in this industry, the average companies are trading at 7x EV/EBITDA multiple.
 We can apply this very same multiple to find the TV of this stock.

 Step 3 – Calculate the Present Value of the TV